zac-heisey/murray-lampert/room-additions-rancho-santa-fe.md

 ## Rancho Santa Fe Home Addition Experts

-We're proud to have served residents in Rancho Santa Fe since 1975, assisting homeowners with projects ranging from [second story additions](/san-diego-second-story-addition) to [in-law suite](/san-diego-in-law-suites) permitting and construction.
+We're proud to have served residents in Rancho Santa Fe since 1975, assisting homeowners with projects ranging from [second story additions](/san-diego-second-story-addition) to custom [Rancho Santa Fe kitchen remodels](/kitchen-remodeling-rancho-santa-fe), and even [in-law suite](/san-diego-in-law-suites) permitting and construction.
 Over the past 40+ years of home remodeling and additions, Murray Lampert has earned recognition from [GuildQuality](/murray-lampert-recognized-among-north-americas-best), the [Better Business Bureau](/another-better-business-bureau-torch-award), and other [industry affiliations](/affiliation).

 ### Top-Quality Materials and Expert Contractors